 The v2.0 Interpretation is now a sub-element of a phenopacket, rather than an enclosing element.
-The change allows for better semantics on the Gene (now replaced by GeneDescriptor) and Variant (now replaced by VariationDescriptor) types and their relationship to an Individual or Biosample in the context of a Diagnosis based on a GenomicInterpretation.
+The change allows for better semantics on the Gene (now replaced by GeneDescriptor) and VariationDescriptor) types and their relationship to an Individual or Biosample in the context of a Diagnosis based on a GenomicInterpretation.